 What if I cannot pay my rates?

-Please complete the Rates Payment Plan Application form and the Financial Hardship Application form or contact Council's Rates Unit on (03) 5772 0333 to determine whether payment arrangements can be made.
+Please complete the Rates Payment Plan Application form and the Financial Hardship Application form or contact Council's Rates Department on (03) 5772 0333 to determine whether payment arrangements can be made.

 Persons holding one of the following eligible pensioner concession cards may be entitled to a rebate from their Council rates: